DrewPitman/DatePoll/README.md

 ## Navigating this repository

+Note that you will need discord.py version 2.0 or later to run this bot.
+At the time of writing, version 2.0 exists only as the master branch of the discord.py repository.
+You can install version 2.0 with the command:
+> python3 -m pip install -U git+https://github.com/Rapptz/discord.py

 ### DatePoll.py
 All of the functions, commands, methods, and classes for DatePollBot reside in *DatePoll.py*.
 The code is organized into 6 sections: